richardlehane/mark/README.md

-A script to watermark PDFs in a directory.
+A tool to watermark PDFs in a directory.

 Uses [github.com/pdfcpu/pdfcpu](https://github.com/pdfcpu/pdfcpu)